rwieruch/blog_iamliesa_content/blog/inflammation-cause-definition-treatment-symptoms/index.md

 ---
 date: "2019-09-09T13:35:13.234Z"
 title: "Inflammation: Causes, Symptoms and Treatments."
 description: "Inflammation affects almost every function of the human body.
-But what exactly is inflammation, why is it so dangerous and how can I treat it?»"
+But what are inflammation causes, symptoms of inflammation & what does an inflammation treatment look like?»"
 categories: ["inflammation"]
 keywords: ["chronic inflammation", "inflammation", "treat inflammation"]
 banner: "./images/chronic-inflammation.jpg"